trojanspike/prggmr/docs/api/handle.md

 A handle will be attached to this signal, the signal can be any string, integer or complex signal object.

-Signals are the real magic behind prggmr which allow for CEP, read more about <a href="signals.html">signals</a>.
+Signals are the real magic behind prggmr which allow for CEP, read more about [signals](../complex_signals.html).

 ### $priority
 __Default :__ 100